hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-medicalrecordnumber-intro.md

-An MRN is an institution's identifier for a patient's record at that institution.
-A patient may have more than one MRN for a single institution due to organisational restructures.

 ### Usage Notes
 It is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their ABN or HPI-O to construct a legal globally unique identifier system for their local identifiers.